Level 1 Dynamic Anatomy Course

 Jean's practical and simplified approach to anatomy through years of study and learning experience, has enabled her to structure this course in a way that is specially designed to help you integrate and comprehend this usually complex topic.

 This Level 1 course is foundational.
-It covers the basics of anatomy in a way that is specifically designed for yoga practitioners and teachers.
+It covers the basics of anatomy in a way that is specifically designed for yoga teachers.
 You may be wishing to refresh your previous anatomy study or just want to know more about the body and how to prevent injury.

 You may choose to complete each section as it is released, or study at your own pace (you have 1 full year to complete the course).